2022 Carmarthenshire County Council election: Glanymor (2 Seats)

 Sean Rees had stood in Glanymor in 2017 as a Plaid Cymru candidate and missed out on being elected by a single vote.
 In 2022, standing as an independent candidate, he topped the poll with a 407 vote majority over the second-placed candidate.

 That second seat was won by incumbent councillor, Louvain Roberts, who was elected as a Labour councillor in 2017 but left the Labour Party in 2019.
 At this election she stood as an Independent, retaining her seat.
-The other independent candidate, Amanda Carter, failed to be elected.